nettucu/libanaf/docs/GPT.md

 - the application should have as common parameter the verbosity level and logging needs to be setup based on that

-- first application command is "auth" and it needs to authenticate to ANAF portal and retrieve the authentication token and refresh token, probably rauth library could be used, however here is the quirk:
+- first application command is "auth" and it needs to authenticate to ANAF portal and retrieve the authentication token and refresh token, probably requests_oauthlib library could be used, however here is the quirk:
-  a) the auth_url must be open in a browser window with the corect request reason being that the authentication is done externally with a digital certificate (it is similar to how clasp authorizez for google cloud)
+  a) the application has registered a callback URL [https://localhost:8000/callback] which will be the endpoint where a web server needs to listen to to get the authorization_code to get the

 Let's generate the application; first the proposed directory structure then the code

 ================

-Next step is to implement the necessary steps to get the list of available invoices from the API, 3. a) in the document prezentare api efactura.pdf
+Next step is to implement the necessary steps to get the list of available invoices from the API, 3. a) in the document "prezentare api efactura.pdf"

-a) It should use the api supplied by *api.anaf.ro/prod/*
+* It should use the api supplied by *api.anaf.ro/prod/*
-b) It should be a typer command in the application called list-invoices
+* It should be a typer command in the application called list-invoices
-c) The command should take three parameters:
+* The command should take three parameters:
     - the number of days (zile={val1}); default value 60
     - cif (cif={val2}) which should be a number, default value 19507820
     - filter (filtru={val3}) which should be an enum with values E, T, P, R ; default value P
-d) the help of the command must include the details about the expected parameters:
-    val1 = numărul de zile pentru care se face interogarea, format numeric, valorile acceptate de la 1 la 60 val2 = cif-ul (numeric) pentru care se doreste sa se obtina lista de mesaje disponibile val3 = parametru folosit pentru filtrarea mesajelor.
+* the help of the command must include the details about the expected parameters: val1 = numărul de zile pentru care se face interogarea, format numeric, valorile acceptate de la 1 la 60 val2 = cif-ul (numeric) pentru care se doreste sa se obtina lista de mesaje disponibile val3 = parametru folosit pentru filtrarea mesajelor.
 Nu este obligatoriu.
 Valorile acceptate sunt: